josdejong/pocomath/README.md

 Hopefully the test cases, especially `test/_pocomath.mjs` and `test/custom.js`, will show off these aspects in action.

 Note that 'subtract' is implemented as a 'generic' operation, that depends only on the 'add' and 'negate' operations (and so doesn't care what types it is operating on).
+Although it would not be the computationally fastest in a production instance, for the sake of demonstration 'divide' and 'sign' are also so defined.

 Furthermore, note that 'Complex' is implemented in a way that doesn't care about the types of the real and imaginary components, so with the 'bigint' type defined here as well, we obtain Gaussian integers for free.